BarryCarlyon/twitch_misc/eventsub/conduits/README.md

 Since a conduit uses App Access Tokens to operate generally you wouldn't expose them in userland.

-But theres nothing really stopping you doign it in a way that protects the App Access Token from visiblity.
+But theres nothing really stopping you doing it in a way that protects the App Access Token from visiblity.

 And you can connect a given Transport to a Conduit _and_ also susbcribe non conduit events to the transport.